Spuds/Elk-PDF/README.md

 This addon replaces the print button action to instead create a PDF of the topic for viewing / saving.

 ##Dependencies
-Utilizes tFPDF (based on FPDF 1.7) by Ian Back, License:  LGPL
+Utilizes tFPDF (based on FPDF) by Ian Back, License:  LGPL

 ##Features
   - One-click creation of topic PDF's